Rautmahi/Rautmahi/README.md

 ## 🙋‍♂️ About Me

-I am passionate Frontend Developer.
-I would like for developing web applications and working across the fullstack.
+Full Stack Web Developer with a passion for developing web applications and  working across the full stack.<br/> and a proficient programmer in Mern and JavaScript.

 - 🔭 I’m currently Student of **[Masai School](https://www.masaischool.com/)**